ryanzhou7/fastapp_course_v2/README.md

 One difference between this original repo and your fork is that your forked repo will not have the existing pull requests (PRs).

-For the "solutions", you will find them in the form of PRs in the original repos.
+For the "solutions", you will find them in the form of PRs in this original repos like [this PR](https://github.com/ryanzhou7/fastapp_course_v2/pull/1/files)

 It is encouraged that you commit code on your original repo as if you were the developer adding the feature.